bill-tuba/gtls-report/README.md

     ...

     $ curl http://localhost:3000/OHNOES!
-     ;; NOT FOUND
+     ;; {"error":"Not Found"}

 ## Assumptions
 To keep things simple(r) these programs accept "args" vs "options".

-- `Email` validation was made intentionally 'loose' (vs applying a rigorous reg-ex).
+- `Email` validation is not rigorous a 'reg-ex' is used.

-- An enumeration like ROYGBIV (all caps) applied to `FavoriteColor` seemed 'good enough' for now.
+- `FavoriteColor`: using an enumerations of colors (ROYGBIV) seemed 'good enough' for now.

-- `DateOfBirth` is parse-checked but it is know it is possible to 'fool' the parser with garbage data.
+- `DateOfBirth` : it is possible to 'fool' the pattern+parser with garbage data.

-- It was also assumed all of the fields are mandatory.
+- Assumes all input fields are mandatory.

-POST can return Location Header data but since individually POSTed data is not retrievable directly, the response Location is set to `/records/` to retrieve all of the items (unsorted).
+- POST (per its RFC) can return Location Header data but since individually POSTed data is not retrievable directly, the response Location is set to `/records/` to retrieve all of the items (unsorted).